omeka/classic-enduser/docs/index.md

 Managing your installation's [appearance](Admin/Appearance/Appearance_Settings/), [plugins](Admin/Adding_and_Managing_Plugins), [users](Admin/Users), and [site settings](Admin/Settings/General_Settings/); in Omeka, these options are only available to SuperUsers.
 The topics in this section correspond to the top navigation of the Omeka admin dashboard.

 **Plugins**
-Documentation for RRCHNM produced plugins.
+Documentation for RRCHNM-produced plugins.
 If you cannot find documentation for a specific plugin here, please check its download page as documentation may be in a ReadMe or on a separate site.

 **Troubleshooting**
 Tips and tricks for dealing with problems with your Omeka Classic installation.
-Look here to learn how to [retrieve error messages](Troubleshooting/Retrieving_Error_Messages)
+Look here to learn how to [retrieve error messages](Troubleshooting/Retrieving_Error_Messages).

 **Technical documentation**
 For users who are comfortable modifying the code, this section includes instructions on [backing up your Omeka database](Technical/Backing_up_an_Omeka_Database), [configuring thumbnail creation](Technical/ConfiguringThumbnailCreation), and more.